 Formerly Appendix M, Volume 2 of the OGC CDB Best Practice

-In previous versions of the CDB specification, Appendix M was used to present the complete list of names allowed to construct the directories of the CDB.
-As of version 3.2, the appendix has been replaced by a combination of folder hierarchy and metadata files delivered with the CDB Distribution Package.
+With CDB version 3.2 (prior to the submission into the OGC), , Appendix M was used to present the complete list of names allowed to construct the directories of the CDB.
+As of version 3.2 (as submitted into the OGC standards process), the appendix has been replaced by a combination of folder hierarchy and metadata files and controlled vocabularies delivered with the CDB Distribution Package.

 The /CDB folder hierarchy provides a complete list of directory and file name patterns of the CDB; it summarizes the structure of the CDB presented in chapter 3, Volume 1: Core.
 The following files are necessary to expand the patterns: